How it works

 Integrations

-Integrations is the place where you can connect POEditor to your repos as well as the place where you can set up an integration with Slack or Microsoft Teams.
+Integrations is the place where you can connect POEditor to your repos as well as other services in your tech stack, including your preferred LLM for AI translation.

 Settings

-Your Organization settings consist of the sections Organization (Profile, Preferences, API Access), Managers, Logs and Translation Memory (the Translation Memory appears only if the organization has a paid subscription).
+Your Organization settings consist of the sections Organization (Profile, Preferences, Billing, API Access, Third-Party Access), Managers, Glossaries, Translation Memory (the Translation Memory logs appear only if the organization has a paid subscription) and Logs.

 POEditor Organization Settings

-In the Profile section you can change the organization’s name, purchase or transfer AT characters for Automatic Translation and control access to the Translation Memory.
+In the Profile section you can change the organization’s name and purchase/transfer AT characters for Automatic Translation.

 • add or edit the organization’s billing details